stephentcannon/backbone-router/README.md

 if the template cannot be found it will route to the Meteor.request.notFound

-if you do not set the Meteor.request.notFound by call EtherPOSRouter.notFound(templatename) then it will route to the packages internal EtherPOSRouterDefault404.html not found
+if you do not set the Meteor.request.notFound by call BackboneRouter.notFound(templatename) then it will route to the packages internal BackboneRouterDefault404.html not found

 The route expression is limited to the following.